Blu3Jive001/Awesome-Windows/README.md

 This is a Windows port of JavaCafe01's AwesomeWM creation, which you can find [here](https://github.com/JavaCafe01/dotfiles)

-This was my first Rainmeter skin I ever coded, please excuse the sloppy coding and numerous skin files.
-If this does get enough traction I will fully recode the suite.
+This was my first Rainmeter skin I ever coded.
+It is deprecated, faulty, poorly written and probably no longer works.
+This isn't getting updated, sorry.

 ![img](https://raw.githubusercontent.com/Blu3Jive001/Awesome-Windows/master/Images/Result.png)